Preparing to go: What to take with you

 You’re required to carry a warning triangle by French law.

-In the event of a breakdown or incident, this is an easy way to warn approaching traffic.
+If you break down or there’s an incident, a triangle is an easy way to warn approaching traffic.

 A GB sticker